 This has become an unfortunately common occurrence for me over the past few months.
 Since the coronavirus lockdown hit the United States, I’ve been, like everyone, spending all of my time in my house.
 And like so many others, I’ve picked up baking as a way to pass the time.

 I’ve never been much of a baker.
 The occasional chocolate chip cookie or maybe a sheet of brownies is as far as my culinary skills ever took me.
+I had thought about attending some cake classes near me but I never took the plunge.
 That said, I figured why not?
 How hard could it be to follow instructions, right?

 I started off simple, a sheet cake and homemade icing.
 Then, I moved onto monster cookies and blondies.
 I thought it would be relaxing and make my house smell like a candle.
 Maybe better, because it’d be the real thing.
 If only I’d known how difficult it would become.